swisspost/design-system/README.md

+# Swiss Post Design System

 ![Swiss Post Design System splash screen](https://user-images.githubusercontent.com/1659006/187683368-d3aa2534-84be-4580-846e-2cad3796b573.png)

-# Swiss Post Design System

 The Swiss Post Design System pattern library for a unified and accessible user experience accross the web platform.

-🚧 The **Swiss Post Design System v5** is in alpha.
+🚧 The **Swiss Post Design System v5** is in beta.
 Have a look at the [v5 milestone](https://github.com/swisspost/design-system/milestone/1) to see the progress.
+If you have any feedback to the beta version, please [submit an issue](https://github.com/swisspost/design-system/issues).

 ## Packages